SigmaQuan/Capsule-Networks-Notebook-MNIST/README.md

 # Capsule-Networks-Notebook-MNIST

-If you're looking for a simple implementation of CapsNet, maybe this code will help you.
-If you find any issues or can help make the code more readable, please reach out to me at sriram@ucsd.edu. <br>
+This implementation is similar to the paper, I've only done classification, and not reconstruction.
+If you find any issues or can help make the code more readable, please reach out to me at sriram@ucsd.edu.
+This implementation is similar to gram.ai's implementation, but this one should run a bit faster. <br><br>

 I've mentioned the size of each variable after the corresponding line, for easy understanding.

 ## Requirements